 If you’re hoping to qualify for a mortgage or a refinance, you’ll need to know about your debt-to-income ratio and take steps, if needed, to improve it.

-Here’s everything you need to know about your DTI:
+We’re here to help by telling you everything you need to know about your DTI.

 What Is Debt-To-Income Ratio?

-Debt-to-income ratio is the percentage of your gross monthly income that is spent on monthly debt payments.
+DTI is the percentage of your gross monthly income that’s spent on monthly debt payments.
 These payments include credit cards, student loans, car loans, child support and mortgage payments.
-Your debt-to-income ratio, like your credit score, impacts your ability to qualify for a loan, such as a mortgage, from any kind of lender.
+Your DTI, like your credit score, helps lenders determine how much of a credit risk you present.

 If you’re worried that your DTI might be too high to qualify for a loan, don’t worry.
 It’s possible to improve your debt-to-income ratio.
 We’ll talk more about that later.

 Your debt-to-income ratio compares how much money you owe per month to how much money you earn per month.
 Figuring out your debt-to-income ratio is not as difficult as it may seem.
 Use the information below to calculate what your DTI is.